Alexis Tsipras: Political career

-Prime minister
+Prime minister (2015–2019)

 First term (January–August 2015)

 Alexis Tsipras laying down red roses at the Kaisariani Memorial.

 Tsipras led Syriza to victory in the general election held on 25 January 2015, falling short of an outright majority in Parliament by just two seats.
 The following morning, Tsipras reached an agreement with the right-wing populist Independent Greeks party to form a coalition.

 On the same day he was sworn in by President Karolos Papoulias as the youngest prime minister in Greek history, using the words "I declare in my name, honour and conscience to uphold the Constitution and its laws."
 Tsipras was also the first prime minister to take a civil oath rather than a religious oath of office, marking a rupture with Greek orthodox ceremonial culture.
 While reaffirming the good relations between his party and the Church, he generated further religious controversy during a meeting with Archbishop Ieronymos.
 Tsipras explained that as an atheist who neither married in a religious ceremony nor baptised his children, he would not take a religious oath of office.

 In his first act after being sworn in, Tsipras visited the Resistance Memorial in Kaisariani, laying down red roses to commemorate the 200 members of the Greek Resistance executed by the German Wehrmacht on 1 May 1944.

 During the first meeting of the new cabinet, Tsipras declared the priorities of his government to be the fight against the "humanitarian crisis" in Greece, negotiations with the EU and the International Monetary Fund on restructuring the Greek debt, and the implementation of promises made by SYRIZA such as the abolition of the previous government's privatization policies.

 On 3 February, Tsipras made his first official state visit, meeting with his Italian counterpart Matteo Renzi in Rome.
 They held a joint press conference expressing concerns about austerity measures imposed by the Juncker Commission and stated that economic growth is the only way to exit from the crisis.
 After the press conference, Renzi presented Tsipras with an Italian tie as a gift.
 Tsipras, who is notable for never wearing ties, thanked Renzi and said that he would wear the gift in celebration when Greece had successfully renegotiated the austerity measures.